 Giant Mine Advisory Committee (GMAC)

 Through the Giant Mine Advisory Committee (GMAC) the Yellowknives Dene First Nation (YKDFN) are able to express concerns they have about the project and receive updates about the project from the Giant Mine Remediation Project Team (GMRPT).
-The GMRPT is in turn able to obtain traditional knowledge input and receive feedback on the design of the remediation plan from YKDFN.
+The GMRPT is, in turn, able to obtain traditional knowledge input and receive feedback on the design of the remediation plan from YKDFN.
 This committee meets monthly and is coordinated by the YKDFN.

 Communicating with Future Generation (CFG)

 The Communicating with Future Generations (CFG) Working Group was formed in February 2015 but no longer meets.
 It was established to facilitate information sharing among key stakeholder and the governments managing the site, with a focus on strategies for communicating with future generations about the management needs of the site.
-Its membership included the Yellowknives Dene First Nation (YKDFN), North Slave Metis Alliance (NSMA), Indigenous and Northern Affairs Canada (INAC), Government of the Northwest Territories (GNWT), City of Yellowknife and the NWT Mining Heritage Society.
+Its membership included the Yellowknives Dene First Nation (YKDFN), North Slave Metis Alliance (NSMA), Indigenous and Northern Affairs Canada (INAC), Government of the Northwest Territories (GNWT), the City of Yellowknife and the NWT Mining Heritage Society.
 The Toxic Legacies Project coordinated these meetings.

 Giant Mine Community Alliance (GMCA)